alokm/defi-wallet/question-answer.md

 ## 5. What are some of the most important integrations you would prioritize into the Wallet?

-* focus not just on the number of integrations, but the depth and quality of those integrations
+* Focus not just on the number of integrations, but the depth and quality of those integrations
-* for new integrations use a filter based on: community demand, general popularity, developer interest in leading integration
+* For new integrations use a filter based on: community demand, general popularity, developer interest in leading integration

 ## 6. Bonus: how would you prevent malicious integrations from being accepted into the Wallet?

-* you cannot prevent it completely but that doesn't mean we shouldn't try
+* You cannot prevent it completely but that doesn't mean we shouldn't try.
-* consider requiring publishers post a bounty proportional to assets under management to serve as insurance against rug-pulls and other counter-party risks
+* Consider requiring publishers to post a bounty proportional to assets under management to serve as insurance against rug-pulls and other counter-party risks
-* code reviews are nice but it is too much of a burden on the community and the developer partners to audit all code before it reaches the app store
-* reputation is the best bang/buck solution for building high-trust partners onto the platform over time.
+* Reputation is the best bang/buck solution for building high-trust partners onto the platform over time.
 Invest heavily in the reputation management system for a protocol publisher.